DR and HA Concepts: RPO, RTO, MTTR, MTBF, Sites, Failover, and Testing

 Walk-throughTeam reviews procedures step by step

-A company says its ordering system must recover within 30 minutes and lose no more than 5 minutes of orders.
-That requirement points toward a warm or hot design with frequent replication or transaction protection, tested failover, current documentation, monitoring, and a restoration procedure.
-A nightly backup to offline storage would not meet the RPO.
+An ordering system must recover within 30 minutes (RTO) and lose no more than 5 minutes of orders (RPO).
+That points to a warm or hot design with frequent replication, FHRP or clustered gateways, tested failover, and current documentation.
+A nightly offline backup cannot meet the 5-minute RPO and would fail an audit.

 Test Your Knowledge